darthwalsh/dotNetBytes/README.md

 - A node's `Children` will have unique `Name`
 - A node's `Children` will not have have overlapping `[Start, End)` ranges
 - An array will be represented with names with string suffix, i.e. `{Name:Methods, Children:[ {Name: Method[0], ...}, {Name: Method[1], ...} ]}`
-- Apart from array nodes with a single element, a node's `Children` will be smaller than the node.
+- Apart from container nodes (e.g. arrays) with a single element, a node's `Children` will be strictly smaller than the node.

 ### Scenarios for full test pass
 - Run both `CloudFunction` and SPA with `CloudFunction/Client` task and with `python -m http.server 5500 -d view`; click around, upload EXE, modify EXE